Skip to content

 "The City of Clemson is a university town (population 16,000) that provides a strong sense of community and a high quality of life for its residents.
 University students add to its diversity and vitality.
 The City is dedicated to providing a quality living environment for all its residents by ensuring a balanced, compatible, and healthy mix of residential and commercial development while preserving and improving its natural resources and promoting its image as a desirable, visually attractive, safe, and economically stable residential community.
 The City actively seeks cooperation with its neighbors to ensure the fulfillment of its vision."

 As indicated in the vision statement of the City of Clemson, living in Clemson is quiet, secure, and enjoyable.
 The City of Clemson is a small city with friendly and generous people.
 You can feel at home the moment you step into the city.
 The well-developed police system in Clemson makes life here safe.
-There are many parks in which you can go and take a walk.
+There are many parks where you can go and take a walk.
 South Carolina Botanical Garden is one of the best.
 You can find thousands of different kinds of plants, both exotic and domestic.

 Department of Management